 Remuneration

 Committee Structure (S\$)

 Board Basic fee 60,000

-Chair fee 20,000
+Chair fee 35,000

 Audit & Risk Committee Basic fee 12,500

 Chair fee 12,500

 Nominating & Remuneration Committee Basic fee 3,000

-Chair fee 5,000
+, and the second Chair fee 5,000

 Additional Meeting Per Meeting 4,000

 For offsite meetings only Attendance fee on a per diem per day 1,000

-As part of the annual review of the Non-Executive Director Remuneration Framework, the NRC has considered the level and range of non-executive directors' fees of S-REITs with market capitalisation S\$250 million to S\$500 million.
-Based on the annual review, the Board through the NRC, is satisfied that the Non-Executive Director's fee is in line and within the range of such S-REITs of comparable size and they are not overcompensated to the extent that their independence is compromised.
+Based on the annual review, the Board through the NRC, is satisfied that the Non-Executive Director's fee is in line and within the range of S-REITs of comparable size and they are not overcompensated to the extent that their independence is compromised.
 The remuneration for each Non-Executive Director takes into account the relevant Director's contribution and responsibilities, including attendance and time spent at Board and Board Committee meetings.
 The current remuneration framework for the Non-Executive Directors remains unchanged from that of the previous financial year.

-The following table shows the Directors' fees paid in the financial year ended 31 December 2023:
+The following table shows the Directors' fees paid in FY2024:

-Total Remuneration (1) (S\$)
+Total Remuneration (S\$)

-Mr Murray Dangar Bell (1)(2) 137,500
+Mr Murray Dangar Bell (1)(2)(3) 155,921

-Ms Gouw Vi Ven (1)(2) 100,493
+Ms Gouw Vi Ven (1)(2) 120,395

-Mr Mark Leong Kei Wei 91,250
+Mr Mark Leong Kei Wei (1) 106,000

-Mr Sandip Talukdar (3) 18,875

-Total 348,118
+Total 382.316

-Note:
+Note